CammiePone/Planning-Docs/Cammies-Combat-Tweaks.md

 ## Mending
 - [x] Can be turned into Unbreakable if the Player shift + right clicks a Tier 4 Beacon with the tool that has Mending on it

+## Config
-  - [ ] Mending requirement can be disabled via config
+- [ ] Mending requirement for Unbreakable tools can be disabled via config
-  - [ ] Feature as a whole can be disabled via config
+- [ ] Unbreakable tools feature as a whole can be disabled via config